Get a FREE ebook with your print copy when you select the "bundle" option. T&Cs apply.

 - Transparency expectations

 Explanations are no longer optional.
-The European Commission's Ethics Guidelines for Trustworthy AI (2024) found that 82% of consumers say they want to know why an AI system made a decision that affects them, such as a recommendation, a loan offer or a price point.
+The European Commission’s Ethics Guidelines for Trustworthy AI highlight that consumers increasingly want to understand why AI systems make particular decisions.
 Yet many organizations still treat their models as closed boxes.
 Clear, accessible explanations not only reduce confusion but also provide a basis for accountability when errors occur.
 Interestingly, transparency builds trust while simultaneously making consumers more aware of how much they rely on algorithmic assistance.

 - Bias perceptions

 Consumers are alert to the possibility that algorithms can reproduce or even amplify human biases.
-Studies from Stanford's Human-Centered AI Institute (2024) show that when consumers perceive systematic bias in recommendations or pricing, they reduce their spending and loyalty.
+Research from Stanford’s Human-Centered AI Institute notes that when consumers perceive bias in AI systems, they tend to reduce their engagement and loyalty.
 Importantly, this perception does not depend only on the outcome but also on whether the process seems balanced and open to challenge.
 High initial trust may cause consumers to overlook potential biases, but once discovered, the impact on the relationship is proportionally stronger.

 - Autonomy concerns

 Personalization is valued, but not if it is experienced as manipulation.
 The line between supportive prediction and coercive nudging is thin.
-Evidence from the Journal of Consumer Research (Kozinets et al., 2023) shows that consumers prefer systems that give them options, allow them to adjust settings and provide a visible route to opting out.
+Research in the Journal of Consumer Research shows that consumers prefer systems that provide options, adjustable settings and clear routes to opt out.
 When people feel they retain agency, they are more accepting of automation and less likely to abandon the brand.
 The challenge emerges when convenience becomes so compelling that consumers rarely exercise these options, gradually ceding more decision-making to the algorithm.

 - Perceived fairness

 Trust today is judged not only by what a system decides but also by how it decides.
 Consumers assess whether data is collected responsibly, whether decision rules are equitable and whether they have meaningful recourse when things go wrong.
-McKinsey's research on AI adoption (2024) indicates that organizations that openly acknowledge limitations and correct mistakes tend to recover trust faster than those that deflect or deny responsibility.
+McKinsey’s research on AI adoption suggests that organisations which acknowledge limitations and correct mistakes are better placed to rebuild trust.

 Practical actions for marketing leaders